Ox-ideas/ads-web-aws.net/README.md

 Endpoints for the listing using ASP.NET Rest APIs.

-Frontend deisgn and reusable components using React.
+Frontend design and reusable components with React.

-*This is an ongoing concept project and currently works on its features during my spare time. --,
+*This is an ongoing concept project and currently works on its features only during my spare time.
+Touché  --,